Gas-to-liquids (GTL) is a technology that enables the production of clean-burning diesel fuel, liquid petroleum gas and

-With the expected rise in demand for diesel, GTL technology provides an option to make a fuel with qualities that can enable significant reductions in emissions.
+With the expected rise in demand for diesel, GTL technology provides an option to make a fuel with qualities that make significant reductions in emissions possible.

 What Chevron Is Doing

 Chevron operates in some of the world's leading natural gas basins and is using technology, including GTL, to develop the full spectrum of natural gas resources.

-We have partnered with the Nigerian National Petroleum Corporation to build a GTL plant designed to convert 325 million cubic feet of natural gas per day into 33,000 barrels of liquids—principally synthetic diesel.
-When completed, the plant is expected to supply clean-burning, low-sulfur diesel fuel for cars and trucks.
-The plant is scheduled to begin production in the first half of 2014.
+Together with the Nigerian National Petroleum Corporation, we built a GTL plant designed to convert 325 million cubic feet of natural gas per day into 33,000 barrels of liquids—principally synthetic diesel.
+The plant supplies clean-burning, low-sulfur diesel fuel for cars and trucks.